6 Best Homeowners Insurance Companies in Tennessee 2023

 The average annual cost of homeowners insurance with Farmers is $2,060, which works out to $171 per month, slightly less than the state average.

-Farmers offer four basic discounts, with a few extras that you may be able to take advantage of if you qualify.
+Farmers offer four basic discounts, with a few extras that you can take advantage of if you qualify.

-- No smoking discount.
-Smoking greatly increases the risk of a house fire, so Farmers Insurance offers a discount to any policyholder that doesn’t smoke or allow smoking in their home.
+- No smoking discount - Smoking greatly increases the risk of a house fire, so Farmers Insurance offers a discount to any policyholder that doesn’t smoke or allows smoking in their home.

 Farmers Homeowners Insurance Pros & Cons

 - You can earn up to $50 per year with Farmers’ declining deductible option, which lowers your deductible automatically.